Jakub-Nam/ConsultingTime/README.md

 2) Download all dependencies:
 - npm install / - yarn install

-3) write your api key from firebase project in src/scripts/database.js
+3) Write your api key from firebase project in src/scripts/database.js